Electric bikes take the hard work out of cycling, so it's no wonder they are becoming hugely popular.

-You might consider that a lot of money, but it’s cheap compared to a top-end electric bike which costs several thousand pounds.
+You might consider that a lot of money, but it’s cheap compared to top-end electric bikes which cost several thousand pounds.

 Riding an e-bike is great fun, not least because you can accelerate away from a stop quickly and beat your friends to the top of hills.
 And they take the misery out of hills.

 Should I buy an electric bike now or wait for Black Friday?

 Black Friday is one of the biggest sales events of the year, and in 2019 takes place on 29 November.
 We're already seeing some great consumer tech deals and expect them to continue right into January, with Black Friday deals followed by Cyber Monday deals, Christmas deals, Boxing day deals and then we've got the January sales.

 That's both good and bad, of course, because how do you know that a product won't drop in price the very next week?
 The truth is you can never be entirely sure, but we're now close enough to the main event that many retailers have already begun their Black Friday sales.
 Of the big UK retailers, Currys has started its Why Wait? sale, guaranteeing that products won't drop any further in price for Black Friday, while Amazon has a range of Black Friday Countdown deals, with its main event starting on 22 November.

 They aren't the only ones, and we've been busy hunting down the best electric bike deals so that you don't have to.
 While prices may go down further for Black Friday, some discounts will also end sooner, so unless you're sure that a product will be discounted it's always best to take a deal at face value: if you think the product is worth that amount of money, go for it.
 Sometimes it doesn't pay to hold out for something that will never happen.

 Below we've provided some buying advice on what to look for in an electric bike: even if the products we round up here are not discounted, you may find similar products at much lower prices - and if our #2 or #3 ranked product is discounted, that be enough for you to consider it over the #1 e-bike.